JadePablo/diary2/README.md

 <br>
 [View the Cloud Function](https://github.com/JadePablo/diario_yearly_email_cloud_function/tree/main) for 'yearly highlights'
 ## Features
-- Spotify Wrapped-esque a.k.a 'yearly highlights': on new year's eve, automatic emails are sent to users containing personable data insights via various NLP techniques on their journal entries regarding:
+- Spotify Wrapped-esque data insights a.k.a 'yearly highlights': on new year's eve, automatic emails are sent to users containing personable data insights via various NLP techniques on their journal entries regarding:
   - what topics they write about
   - what emotions they they convey
   - who/what/places they write about